Container deposit legislation in the United States: Proposed legislation

+Controversy

+Use as a social service program

+While bottle bills were originally intended to incentivize people to return their own containers, the redemption value is often too low for them to bother.
+This has led to bottle redemption evolving into a lifeline for low-income people and the homeless.
+Debate arose as to whether canners, people who collect and redeem bottles and cans for a living, should be considered a legitimate part of society and the economy, or whether they are contributing to open-air drug markets in places such as Oregon, where the original bottle bill was passed.
+This has led to calls to replace the cash rewards with food assistance or store credit instead in order to acknowledge the bills' actual use as a social service program, and prevent the money from being spent on illicit goods.

+Burden on consumers

+While noted as drastically increasing recycling rates, controversy arose in jurisdictions such as New York as to whether the bottle deposit fees place an undue burden on consumers.
+This has led to attempts to raise the fee further, to 10¢, being abandoned.
+Opponents have characterized bottle bills as a form of taxation.
+Proponents countered by saying consumers could voluntarily get the money back, although US$125 million in unclaimed deposits are collected yearly by the New York State government alone.

 Criminal offenses related to container deposits

 Numerous instances of criminal offenses have occurred motivated by the cash refund value of empty containers, such as theft of cases of water from a retail store, burglary into a concession stand, welfare fraud, and theft of bagged empties from a private residence.
-In Salem, Oregon, Douglas McKay High School athletic concession stand was burgled where approximately ten 24 pack cases of beverages were emptied inside the building and empty containers stolen.
+In Salem, Oregon, the Douglas McKay High School athletic concession stand was burgled, where approximately ten 24 pack cases of beverages were emptied inside the building and empty containers stolen.
 The vice president of the club suggested the thieves committed the crime of returning empties for cash at the BottleDrop redemption facility nearby.
 A Medford, Oregon woman was charged with theft of $40 worth of bottled water from Albertsons.
 A video of the same woman dumping the empty bottles at the BottleDrop facility operated by the Oregon Beverage Recycling Cooperative has circulated on the Internet.
 A parolee from Wayne County, New York was charged with illegal exchange/sale of items purchased on food stamps following a purchase of 1,000 bottles of bottled water and dumping them out to cash out on the container deposit.
 A machete-wielding male subject was observed taking a bag of empty cans set aside on the porch in front of the house and was confronted by a neighbor in Medford, Oregon.

-In July 2020, a man in Aloha, Oregon attacked another man that was scavenging refundable containers in a residential neighborhood to steal his cans.
+In July 2020, an Aloha, Oregon transient attacked another man who was scavenging refundable containers in a residential neighborhood to steal his cans.